 For an economist, the Middle East is a fascinating subject.
 It was in the Middle East that covilization was born.
 It was a happy marriage of climate, river valley, and natural flora that made possible the development of low-technology agriculture.
 And it was the increased production from agriculture that made possible civilization.
 This was a stunning economic and cultural schievement.
 Many important civilizations developed in the Middle East, including the Sumerians who in addition to agriculture invented writing.
 They were followed by the Babylonians, Egyptians, Assyrians, Hittites, Phonecians, Persians, and many others.
 The Indus FRiver culture was influenced by the achievemrnts in the Middle East.
 Arab culture rose in the Middle East in the Middle Ages.
 The Caliphate was a culture with stunning cultural achievements far beyond that of contemporary medieval Europe.
 The Ottoman Empire achieved considerable economic success.
 The important question which many economists fail to address, however, is why there was no significant economic achievements in the Arab World since the 12th century.
 For an area of such stunning economic and cultural achievements, how could time in economic terms virtually stood still for nearly a millenium.
 Certainly the Mongol Invasion was part of the equation, but wide aereas of Europe were also devestated by the Mongols.
 And even the Ottoman Empire was eclised by the Europeans beginning in the 17th century.
 In discussions with Arabs, Iranians, and Pakistanis there is a tendency amounting to virtually a cultural imperative to blame European colonialsim.
 The only problem here is that Eurooean colonialism was a relatively recent phenomenon.
 Many Middle Eastern countries until World War II had societies that were vurtually unchanged since the 12th century.
 And much of the progress that was achieved at the time of decolonialization came during the European colonial experience.
 Even today, few countries in the area have modern, productive economies.
 Most people in region live in poverty.
 Those countries where people do lead prosperous lives, do so primarily by exploiting oil resources.
 Economists need to answer the question as to why economic success has eluded the Middle East.

-Oceania is the smallest of the world's economic regions.
+Oceania is the smallest of the world's economic regions in terms of population.
 This is because it is largely composed of many small islands with limited populations.
-The major exception is Indondesia, a vast archepeligo with a huge population and enormous natural resources.
+It covers a huge ocean area, but the land area of the islsnds is very small.
+There are two excrptions.
+Australia is a continent in itself, encoming a large area, but much of it is arid and the population small.
+The land aea of Infonesua exceeds that of all the rest of Oceania.
+The country is resource rich.
+The economy was largely sgricultural, but dince World War II has developoed a diversifuied modern economy.
+New XZealand is similar, although much smaller and better waterrd.
+Indonesia is a vast archepeligo with a huge population and enormous natural resources.
 Socialist, statist economic policies and corupt military rule impaired Indonesia's development, but since the Asian financial crisis (1997), major changes including free market reforms have stimulated economic growth.
 Also included in Oceania is Australia and New Zealand, two countries with important natural resources and productive capitalist economies.
 The Philippines, the other important archipelago, has not achieved the economic growth hoped for after independence.
 The region has benefitted by first Japanese post-World War II economic miracle and now Chinese economic growth.
-Both Japan and China have grown ecionomically because of free market economic policies.
+Both Japan and China have grown economically because of free market economic policies.
+The region has not experienced the phenomical growth of the Asian Tigers, but Infoinesiaa, Malaysia, and the OPhilippines have begun to report significant economic growth in recent years.
+Since World War II, most of the small island groups of the Central and South Pacific have emerged from cololonial trusteeship status to form independent nations.
+It is not yet clear if they are going to be able to develop successful, prosperous economies.

 Forelle, Charles.
 "A nation of dropouts shakes Europe," Wall Street Journal (March 25, 2011), pp. A1, 14.